Parasite: Ending Explained & Every Hidden Symbol ⚠️ Full Spoilers

 Ki-woo looks at the Park house from a distance and writes a letter in his mind.
 Someday, he will earn enough money to buy that house.
 Then his father can come out.

 But here is what the camera shows: Ki-woo is standing in the semi-basement, below street level.
 Looking up.
 It is a fantasy.
-Can Ki-woo ever actually buy the Park mansion?
+Bong Joon-ho and actor Choi Woo-shik have noted that, doing the math on an average income, it would take Ki-woo several hundred years to actually save enough to buy that house — a calculation meant to underline just how impossible his dream really is.

 |---|---|---|